MathisRebelHft/CC-Projekt/README.md

 ## Done
 -simple webapp with nodejs

--simple db image with mySQL
+-simple db image with MongoDB

 -simple dockerfile to build and run webapp

--docker-compose for web
+-docker-compose for web, db und proxy

 -Proxy for roundrobin disrubution of traffic